Abraham Baldwin Agricultural College Rankings

 Abraham Baldwin Agricultural College Acceptance rate and admissions statistics

-Abraham Baldwin Agricultural College has an acceptance rate of 75% and is among the top 38% of the most difficult universities to gain admission to in the United States.
+Abraham Baldwin Agricultural College has an acceptance rate of 77% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women